averyordner/ev228_individual_repository/README.md

 lat: pulls the latitude values from specific_timeslices

-mesh: include the pcolormesh cartopy step; all of the map inputs
+mesh: includes the pcolormesh cartopy step; all of the map inputs

 city_lons: longitudes of the cities I chose